 Every day, 500 kiwis get food poisoning.
 It can take from as little as 20 minutes to several weeks to become unwell from contaminated food.
-Symptoms include vomiting, nausea, diarrhea, stomach cramps, muscle pain, headache and fever.
+Symptoms can include vomiting, nausea, diarrhoea, stomach cramps, muscle pain, headache and fever.
 Food poisoning can be a serious risk if you’re sick, pregnant, very young or elderly.

 If you think you have food poisoning as a result of food you've eaten, report it to your local Health Protection Officer.
 You can also make a food complaint

 Investigating cases and outbreaks of food poisoning to identify the source, stop the spread of illness and prevent it happening again.

 To report food poisoning or food-borne illness contact:

 Public Health Service

 The Ministry for Primary Industries (MPI) deal with queries on any of the following:

 • food is being sold past its use-by date